 Despite SMEs’ financial and resource limitations, their autonomy (compared with larger corporations) can be an advantage in facilitating the adoption of innovations to maintain the business agility needed to respond to changing environments and new market and competitive requirements.

 Therefore, SMEs must be capable of adopting and adapting innovative technologies by continuously upgrading and staying ahead of change by learning.
 It is the responsibility of senior management as well as all people throughout the organization to deliver and maintain a successful cloud computing transformation.

 The adoption of cloud computing by SMEs depends greatly on the ability to be open to innovation.
 Research indicates that there are six key variables in determining an organization’s readiness for adopting cloud computing:

 - Perceived innovation

 - Driven technologies

 - Innovative IT capabilities

-For example, in the environmental area, perceived innovation barriers to consider include capital and talent restrictions, organizational perceived risks, organizational capacity for innovation, and IT innovation-driven competitiveness and capabilities.
-You need to consider the what, when, and how for each of these factors.
-What are the common beliefs that management has for each factor, and which beliefs are relevant to effective innovation management?
+For example, in the environmental area, perceived innovation barrier factors include capital and talent restrictions, organizational risks, and organizational capacity for innovation, and IT-driven competitiveness and capabilities.

 |Organizational innovativeness positively influences the adoption of cloud computing as an innovative technology.||The lack of financial resources and talent prevents SMEs from adapting faster to new technological requirements.||SMEs are often at the forefront of technology adoption due to their behavioral advantages (agility and efficiency) over large competitors.|